-(a) After assignment to a standing or special committee, the principal author of a bill or resolution introduced on or prior to the filing deadline of the First Regular Session and the principal author of a bill or resolution introduced after the filing deadline of the First Regular Session and on or prior to the filing deadline of the Second Regular Session shall be entitled to have such bill or joint resolution considered by a vote of the committee at least four (4) legislative days prior to the final date for Third Reading in the First Regular Session or for Third Reading in the Second Regular Session respectively under the following procedures:

-- 1. submission of a written request that is signed by a majority of the members of the committee if the principal author is a member of the committee or one of the subcommittees of the committee, or - 2. submission of a written request that is signed by a majority of the members of the committee plus the principal author if the principal author is not a member of the committee or subcommittee to which the measure in question was assigned. - (b) Ex officio members of a committee may sign such written requests and shall count towards the necessary signatures as required by this section. - (c) The written requests provided for by this section shall be submitted to the Chief Clerk of the House.
+- (a) After assignment to a standing or special committee, the principal author of a bill or resolution introduced on or prior to the filing deadline of the First Regular Session and the principal author of a bill or resolution introduced after the filing deadline of the First Regular Session and on or prior to the filing deadline of the Second Regular Session shall be entitled to have such bill or joint resolution considered by a vote of the committee at least four (4) legislative days prior to the final date for Third Reading in the First Regular Session or for Third Reading in the Second Regular Session respectively under the following procedures: - 1. submission of a written request that is signed by a majority of the members of the committee if the principal author is a member of the committee or one of the subcommittees of the committee, or - 2. submission of a written request that is signed by a majority of the members of the committee plus the principal author if the principal author is not a member of the committee or subcommittee to which the measure in question was assigned. - (b) Ex officio members of a committee may sign such written requests and shall count towards the necessary signatures as required by this section. - (c) The written requests provided for by this section shall be submitted to the Chief Clerk of the House.
 The Chief Clerk shall determine if the written request contains the necessary signatures.
 If the written request contains the necessary signatures, the Chief Clerk shall forward the written request to the appropriate committee chair.

-7.11 - Fiscal and Actuarial Analysis
+7.11 - Bill Summary

-- (a) All bills and resolutions whose adoption will have a fiscal impact, including the affecting of revenues, expenditures or fiscal liability shall not be scheduled for floor consideration unless accompanied by a fiscal analysis.
-Fiscal analyses shall state in dollars the estimated increase or decrease in revenues or expenditures and the present and future fiscal implications of the bill.
-The fiscal analysis shall not express comment or opinion relative to the merits of the legislation proposed, but should point out technical or mechanical defects. - (b) All bills affecting any retirement system authorized by law shall be accompanied by an estimate of the cost and actuarial analysis of the measure upon being reported favorably by any standing committee unless the actuarial analysis for the bill is governed by the Oklahoma Pension Legislation Actuarial Analysis Act.
-The estimate and actuarial analysis shall be prepared by the actuary of the Legislative Service Bureau. - (c) If any bill of the type delineated in subsections (a) and (b) of this section is scheduled for floor consideration without a fiscal or any required actuarial analysis having been prepared, it shall be the right of any Member to raise a point of order on the Floor and the Speaker may, in the Speaker's discretion, order return of the bill to the appropriate committee.
-The accuracy of a fiscal or actuarial analysis shall not be a basis for a point of order under these Rules.
+(a) All bills and resolutions whose adoption will have a fiscal impact, including the affecting of revenues, expenditures or fiscal liability shall not be scheduled for floor consideration unless accompanied by a bill summary which shall include a fiscal analysis.
+The fiscal analysis contained within a bill summary shall state in dollars the estimated increase or decrease in revenues or expenditures and the present and future fiscal implications of the bill.
+The bill summary shall not express comment or opinion relative to the merits of the legislation proposed, but should point out technical or mechanical defects.

+- (b) All bills affecting any retirement system authorized by law shall be accompanied by a bill summary which shall include an estimate of the cost and actuarial analysis of the measure upon being reported favorably by any standing committee unless the actuarial analysis for the bill is governed by the Oklahoma Pension Legislation Actuarial Analysis Act.
+The estimate and actuarial analysis shall be prepared by the actuary of the Legislative Service Bureau. - (c) If any bill of the type delineated in subsections (a) and (b) of this section is scheduled for floor consideration without a bill summary having been prepared, it shall be the right of any Member to raise a point of order on the Floor and the Presiding Officer may, in his or her discretion, order return of the bill to the appropriate committee.
+The accuracy of a fiscal or actuarial analysis contained within the bill summary shall not be a basis for a point of order under these Rules.